Professional Learning & Development

 jacqueline.vickery@gmail.com

-I design and facilitate professional learning experiences for adults who work with young people, with a focus on media education, digital well-being, and youth development.
-My work supports educators, child welfare professionals, youth workers, and community leaders in building practical, reflective approaches to supporting young people in a media-saturated world.
+I design and facilitate professional learning for adults who work with young people, grounded in my Mindful Media approach to media education, digital well-being, and youth development.

 What Professional Learning Looks Like: